GlorealAustine/PALMORIA-VISUAL-ANALYSIS/README.md

 - The Palmoria Group emp-data:
   a.
 This contains the employees details.
-  b.
-I looked into the data set and the data cleaning process was completed using Power Query, a powerful data transformation tool.
-  c.
-I analyzed and generated insights the management team need to address.

 - The Bonus rules:
   a.
 This contains the rule for making payments to the employees in the company.
   b.
-It includes their work rating.

-- The Bonus mapping:
-  a.
-This contains the rule for making payments to the employees in the company.
-  b.
-It includes their work rating.
+It includes their work rating same as the bonus mapping

 ## PROBLEM STATEMENT